splineai-cloud/COVID-XS/README.md

   <img width="45%" height="45%" src="./doc/snaps/cf4.png">
 </div>

 We have developed the four Pneumonia and COVID prediction Deep Learning models with incredibly high Accuracy and Precision.
-The parameter size of the models are around 34M and can be easily compiled for ZCU104 FPGA.
-The Compiled models for ZCU104 also maintains the similar performance shown in Host.
+The parameter size of the models is around 34M and can be easily compiled for ZCU104 FPGA.
+The Compiled models for ZCU104 also maintains a similar performance shown in Host.
 We have tested the performance of the models Pnem1-4 in DPU.
 The demo ipynb files to test the models are presented in the folder [COVID_DPU_demo](./COVID_DPU_demo/README.md)

 ## IoT GreenGrass Integration for Training using SageMaker Neo
-[SageMakeNeo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html) and VitisAI integration will enable user to easily train the Deep Learning Models and seemlesly deploy the trained models to the ZCU104 Edge Device.
+[SageMakeNeo](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html) and VitisAI integration will enable users to easily train the Deep Learning Models and seamlessly deploy the trained models to the ZCU104 Edge Device.

 ## IoT GreenGrass Integration for Deployment with ZCU104 as Edge Device